-Students may attempt up to 1.5 times the number of credit hours in the current program, certificate, or degree programs.
-Students who exceed this maximum and have not graduated are dismissed.
+Students may attempt up to 1.5 times the number of credit hours in their current certificate or degree program.
+Students who exceed this maximum and have not graduated are dismissed for not meeting Satisfactory Academic Progress.
+Students who are dismissed for exceeding the maximum number of credits causing the student to not meet Satisfactory Academic Progress may appeal to return.
+If the appeal is approved, upon their return they will remain ineligible for financial aid for the remainder of their program.